Jeffawe/CubeCreation/README.md

 # A Basic SDL Renderer
-A basic SDL renderer that renders a Cube (with transformation).
+A basic SDL renderer that renders a Cube (with transformations).